 My name is Stephen (Steve) Lane and I started railway modelling so long ago, it is a job to remember when it all began.
 I have always been interested in scratch building all types of models, but especially making buildings and rolling stock.
 That is probably my dads fault as he used to make his own S&D, GWR, and LSWR carriages, locomotives and rolling stock.
 I have memories of sitting at the kitchen table making a station building whilst he cussed and swore making his coaches and at the time I was no more than 8 or 9 years old.

 Over time the hobby was put on the back burner due to family and work commitments.
-I restarted in the hobby as and when time allowed about 25 years ago, and got back in to structural modelling with a railway bias.
+I restarted the hobby as and when time allowed about 25 years ago and got back into structural modelling with a railway bias.
 With my interest in IT, it was a natural progression to try to see how it could be used to help me make models.
-I have used computers and various programmes, both free and paid for, to draw wagon and coach sides which could be used as templates to make my models.
+I have used computers and various programs, both free and paid for, to draw wagon and coach sides which could be used as templates to make my models.

 This was the birth of Railwayscenics in early 2008.
 Railwayscenics is still a small business with large ambitions and now stocks a growing range of products that will enable the railway modeller to find all they need to build and complete their own layout.